The config file

 -

-mode.allBy default, PurgeTSS will look everywhere inside the XML files, including comments, attributes, classes, IDs, and Ti Elements.
+mode.allBy default, PurgeTSS searches XML files everywhere: comments, attributes, classes, IDs, and Ti Elements.

-This mode is necessary if you want PurgeTSS to parse any Ti Elements that you've styled in
+Use this mode if you want PurgeTSS to parse Ti Elements you style in

 config.cjs. -